* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Fifteen minutes will be enough to reheat one healthy portion of jambalaya, but larger quantities will need more time in the oven.

 I recommend not stirring your jambalaya while you’re reheating it.
 You want to keep the foil sealed and the moisture locked in.
+Opening the foil to stir your dish too often will let all the moisture escape.

 You can stir the dish just before serving to ensure it’s all evenly heated.

+Results: This method isn’t the fastest, but it produces good results.
+My jambalaya kept its texture and flavor, although it was slightly dryer than the day before.
 If you’re not in a hurry, this is an easy and consistent way of successfully heating jambalaya of any portion size.

-How to reheat jambalaya in the microwave:
+How to reheat jambalaya in the microwave

 1. Place your jambalaya in a microwave-safe dish.